 Initiation of Arbitration

-If all the parties have agreed to arbitrate as provided in this Section, any party to the dispute may initiate arbitration by serving a notice of arbitration, by first class mail certified with return receipt requested, courier service or facsimile, on the other party or parties to the dispute.
-The notice of arbitration shall include (1) a statement of claims, (2) a description of the relief sought, (3) a brief summary of grounds for relief and basis of each claim, (4) a list of all parties involved in the dispute, and (5) a description of the good faith efforts made to resolve the dispute under the informal dispute resolution procedures under this Section.
+If a dispute has not been resolved under the procedures set forth in Section 20.2, and if there is no mediation pending under Section 20.3, then any party to the dispute may initiate arbitration by serving a notice of arbitration, by first class mail certified with return receipt requested, courier service or facsimile, on the other party or parties to the dispute.
+The notice of arbitration shall include (1) a statement of claims, (2) a description of the relief sought, (3) a brief summary of grounds for relief and basis of each claim, (4) a list of all parties involved in the dispute, and (5) a description of the good faith efforts made to resolve the dispute under the informal dispute resolution procedures (and, if applicable, mediation procedures) under this Section.
 If ERCOT is not a party to the dispute, a copy of the notice of arbitration shall be served on ERCOT.
 Arbitration proceedings shall be deemed to commence on the date on which the notice of arbitration is received by the non-filing parties.

 Each non-filing party shall file a response to the statement of the claim, and shall submit any counterclaims, within ten (10) days of receiving the notice of arbitration.